systemicwins/infra/README.md

 # 🤖 AI-Powered Business Infrastructure

 A comprehensive customer support system built on Google Cloud Platform with AI-powered conversational agents, multi-channel communication, and automated infrastructure provisioning.
+Note that this system is fairly complex and getting even moreso but it's an ambitious infrastructure design intended to be a good starting point for nearly any business acquisition in any vertical.

 ## 📋 Table of Contents